literalpie/open-standup/README.md

 ## Future

 I may continue to add more frameworks (Modern Angular, Next, Svelte, etc.), or just keep building out the Solid app since I like how that one's going (error handling, time limits, history, etc.).

+## Plan for adding update history

+- There needs to be a people table.
+It will have meeting_id, person_id, and a name.
+- Add a meeting_instance table with mostly just an ID (and a date I guess)
+- update the updates table to make each update be linked to a meeting_instance ID and a person_id instead of a name